On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{proposition}[\ref{assumption:no-superstability}] There is a configuration $C\in \mathcal{K}$ satisfying the conditions from \ref{assumption:no-superstability}. \end{proposition} \begin{proof} Recall that $k$ and $n$ are fixed by the definition of $(k,n)$-Steiner systems.
-Then we define a configuration $C$ as follows.
+\begin{proposition}[{\ref{assumption:no-superstability}(\hyperref[technical:D4]{D4})}] There is $C\in \mathcal{K}$ satisfying the conditions from \ref{assumption:no-superstability}. \end{proposition} \begin{proof} Recall that $k$ and $n$ are fixed.
+We define a configuration $C$ as in the following table.
 For simplicity, we let $k=2$ and $n=3$, but it is then straightforward to adapt our example to the arbitrary case of $2\leq k<n$.
-Let $C=\{c_i : i \leq 12\}$, where $c_0,c_1,c_3,c_5,c_6,c_9,c_{10},c_{12}$ are points, $c_2,c_4,c_7,c_8,c_{11}$ are blocks, and the incidences between them are specified by the following table.